BhimAIEngineer/BhimAIEngineer/README.md

 ---

-### Multi-Agent Healthcare Triage Assistant
+## Multi-Agent Healthcare Triage Assistant

-An ongoing research-oriented project exploring multi-agent workflows for healthcare triage.
+An ongoing project exploring how multiple specialized agents can collaborate on a complex workflow instead of relying on a single LLM prompt.

-The system uses LangGraph to coordinate specialized agents and combines image-based and tabular predictions with model explainability.
+The system uses LangGraph to orchestrate different stages of the workflow and combines image-based and tabular predictions with model explainability.

-**Tech Stack**
+**Focus**

+* Multi-agent orchestration
+* LLM workflows
+* Structured reasoning
+* Image and tabular ML
+* Explainable predictions

+**Stack**

 `LangGraph` `LLMs` `Agentic Workflows` `SHAP`